almirredzic/termsynth/README.md

 * Go to the second patch slot and run `startnote 61` and the run `endnote 72`
 * Go to the third patch slot and run `startnote 73` and the run `endnote 127`

+### Adding effects

+Effects are designed just like regular patches, with only one difference: they take input from regular patches or other effect patches (in case effects are chained).

+To load a patch with one or more effects added, do the following:

+* Press `TAB` once
+* Using arrow keys select a regular patch
+* Press `TAB` once more
+* Again, using arrow keys, select an effect patch (patches stored in the `effects` bank)
+* To add more effects to the chain, just press `TAB` once again
+* When done press `ENTER` to read all selected patches into the patch slot

+Because of the way the effect patches are designed, loading regular patch with one or more effects added is nothing else but reading multiple patch files in sequence.
+Permanent addition of an effect to a regular patch can be done simply by appending the contents of the effect patch file to the contents of the regular patch file.
+Or, even simpler, after loading the patch together with the effects, running the command `write somenewpatchwitheffects`.

 ## Defining patches

 Patch definitions are simple human-readable text files.
 Each line in a patch definition file represents one module.
 Patch definition file should end with a new line.